 Sant Joan de Labritja on the north of the island is usually a peaceful town.
 But not during the huge Sant Joan Party.
 The town celebrates its patron saint with lots of loud music, fireworks, and a street party on the Plaza.
 Visitors can shop at the arts and crafts fair and see traditional puppet shows, At the end of the day, nine bonfires present the challenge for all revelers who want to purify themselves with holy fire.

 Another large celebration is held in Ibiza Town ( Eivissa).
 A large musical concert, games, and competitions are held at various locations.
 After dark, everyone is heading to the beaches.
-Talamanca and Figueretas beaches have bonfires, barbecues, macarons de Sant Joan, as well as live music till the wee hours.
+Talamanca and Figueretas beaches have bonfires, barbecues, macarons de Sant Joan, as well as live music until the early hours of the morning.